cpfaff/mspm/README.md

 ## Code-Styling

-The `yspm` R package also installs the styler package and thus allows you to easily check and correct your source code to follow the tidyverse style guide which you can find [here](https://style.tidyverse.org/).
-Just issue the command `standardize_project_code()` when with an enabled project and it will run the linter across all the R code files it can find.
-This correct e.g. lines which are to long, replaces equal character for assignment again the arrow and ensures correct spacing around parentheses and operators.
+The `yspm` R package installs the styler package for R and thus allows you to easily check and correct your source code to follow the tidyverse style guide which you can find [here](https://style.tidyverse.org/).
+Just issue the command `standardize_project_code()` when a project is enabled and it will run the code check across all the R files in the project.
+This corrects e.g. lines which are to long, replaces equal character for assignment against the arrow (`<-`) and ensures correct spacing around parentheses and operators.

 ## Naming helper